 Grab and Go-Jek are the Asian version of Uber and work on the same principle.
 Anyone who has ever been to Indonesia will realize that it is not that easy to organize a Grab taxi.
 Since Grab is prohibited in most touristy areas, it is almost impossible for a foreigner to find a ride from there via the platform.
 Even though some drivers accept your request, that does not mean that they actually turn up.
 Often they cancel the job after a few minutes.
 However, other drivers who take the risk of taking you with them write you a private message claiming far more money than the app set.

 Those traveling to Bali will most likely not be able to avoid taking a flight.
 It is important to book your flight on time and to compare prices.
 For that, I prefer to use flight comparison sites like Skyscanner.

 Avoid Tourist Restaurants

 In some parts of Bali, such as Ubud or Kuta (although we can not recommend a visit to Kuta unless you are looking for party), it is not that easy to find a restaurant without tourist prices.
-Luckily, our Ubud accommodation was a bit out of the city center, so we passed a small restaurant that was exclusively run by locals.
+Luckily, our Ubud accommodation was a bit out of the city center, so we passed a small restaurant exclusively run by locals.
 Here we could enjoy delicious Nasi Goreng at reasonable prices.
 But also in the city center of Ubud, such restaurants can be discovered.
-Especially if you choose to eat from the buffet you can save a lot.
+Especially if you choose to eat from the buffet, you can save a lot.

-Bali Budget Tip: Just take a look around, where the locals eat and compare prices.
+Bali Budget Tip: Just take a look around, where the locals eat, and compare prices.
 Instead of looking directly in the tourist center, try out the side streets – because the prices can vary a lot, even between different streets.